 Richie – A Tour is Only as Good as the Tour Guide

-I’ve said this before and I’ll say it again.
+I’ve said this before, and I’ll repeat it.
 A tour is only as good as the Tour Guide.
-Get a lack luster guide and you’ll have a boring tour but get a good guide and you will stay interested and have fun.
+Get a lacklustre guide, and you’ll have a dull time but get an excellent guide, and you will stay interested and have fun.
 In the case of Richie, our guide from Miami Culinary Tours, he’s one of the best.
-Not only did he remember each one of our names, but he remembered where we were from, addressed each one of us by name and really tried to involve us in the tour by keeping us interested, entertained and educated.
+Not only did he remember each one of our names, but he remembered where we were from, addressed each one of us by name and tried to involve us in the tour by keeping us interested, entertained and educated.
 He’s a guy full of energy!

 Don’t be thinking that the tour is ALL about good eats; it also covers the stories behind the historic buildings, lifestyles of the rich and famous both in the past and in the present.
 Richie shared who ate where, what movie was filmed where, and unfortunately who died here.

 Miami Culinary Tours – One Course at a Time

 I’m not going to share everything we ate on our tour because you need and I do mean NEED to do the tour yourself.
 But here are some highlights.

 Our first stop was a “get to know you” stop with eats and drinks at Bolivar Restaurant.

 The beer beverage is a mix of Colombian Soda and Aguila Beer.
 It had a cream soda beer taste to it and was tasty.
 I’m not a beer drinker generally, and I could have had more of this if I was spending the evening here. (wink)

 If you are a follower of the site you know my food obsession is the empanada.
 I’m on a quest to find good empanadas wherever I travel, and now I have MY place in Miami.